Dinsmoor/hamChat/README.md

   - If you have a large file, auto negotiate the fastest data rate avaliable for the channel.
 - Data Relay Request
   - A -> B went OK, but C wanted it too.
 C can request B to give it to them.
+- GPSD Squaking
+  - Send an APRS-compatible message (or whatever message we might want)
+- XASTIR KISS TNC emulator
+  - Interface with existing APRS software through ARDOP
+- Notification System
+  - Ding on message reciept, send you an email or text message, or connect to a custom phone app
+- BBS Server
+  - If clients connect to you, you can post and respond to messages.

+# Non-plugin ideas that would significantly change how this program and plugins work
+- Other Transports besides ARDOP
+  - Would require a bit of a rewrite of the frontend, but you could have a TCP/VARA/Packet transports while still getting to use the plugin system.
+Interfacing with ARDOP would become its own plugin for example, avalibale transports would be avaliable from a drop-down.
+Each Transport would have its own configuration menu.
+- Web Interface
+  - Would require refactoring for headless installation (raspberry pi) but may be hard for plugins to deal with.
+Maybe an abstraction layer takes the ui elements avaliable in tkinter or Django (or something) and creates each, however this would be way way too complicated.
+  This will probably never happen.